-In 1767, an extraordinary automaton was designed by a Hungarian inventor named Wolfgang von Kempelen who promised the Empress Maria Theresa that he would construct an automaton within six months that would amuse, astound, and excite “the liveliest astonishment.”
+In 1767, an extraordinary automaton was designed by a Hungarian inventor named Wolfgang von Kempelen who promised the Empress Maria Theresa, mother to Marie Antoinette, that he would construct an automaton within six months that would amuse, astound, and excite “the liveliest astonishment.”
 Six months later it appeared Kempelen had succeeded when he presented “The Turk.”

-The Turk was a life-sized model with a human head and torso, wearing a Turban, dressed in Turkish robes, and seated behind a large cabinet with a chessboard placed in front.
+The Turk was a life-sized model with a human head and torso that wore a Turban and dressed in Turkish robes.
+He was seated behind a large cabinet with a chessboard placed in front.
 The cabinet or chest was three feet and a half long by two feet broad and two and a half feet high.
 It had castors and could be wheeled where needed.
 It seemed able to beat any human opponent.
-However, in actuality, The Turk was an automaton chess player hoax because inside the cabinet was a concealed puppeteer described by one newspaper as a sort of “Jack-in-the-box.”
+However, in actuality, The Turk was an automaton chess player hoax because inside the cabinet was a concealed human puppeteer described as a sort of “Jack-in-the-box.”
 The puppeteer by means of levers, moved the chess pieces and used strategy to win against his opponents.

-During the 84 years that the chess playing automaton was demonstrated in Europe, people were amazed.
-Many people attempted to beat the Turk, although some people were superstitious and refused to play it fearing that it was supernatural being.
+During the 84 years that the chess playing automaton The Turk was demonstrated in Europe, people were amazed.
+Many people attempted to beat him, although some people were superstitious and refused to play it fearing that it was supernatural being.
 Among the challengers defeated by the Turk were Benjamin Franklin and Napoleon Bonaparte.
 The Turk remained unbeaten until it was defeated in Paris in 1783 by one of the greatest chess players of all time.

 Supposedly, Kempelen sold The Turk and revealed its secrets to Frederick the Great, who was fascinated by chess and who “in a moment of liberality … proffered an enormous sum for the purchase of the Automaton and its secret.”
 Two years after Kempelen died in 1804, The Turk appeared again.
 This time it was being exhibited by someone new.
 This exhibitor also demonstrated The Turk in 1819 at Spring Gardens (now known as a street in London).
 At that time, the following article (provided almost verbatim) appeared describing The Turk: